lysm-rok/OCROK/README.md

 - There is a powershell wrapper / parser packaged in a .exe file
 - there is a tiny .database.rok file created at the first run.
 It is used to improved the analysis for the next runs.

-/!\ please note that I am not a programmer, there are hundreds of better way to program it, but it seems to work for me.
+/!\ please note that I am not a programmer, there are hundreds of better ways to program it, but it seems to work for me.